-The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty e.g., broker-dealer) to a transaction, the Plan will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
+The custodial credit risk for investments is the risk that, in the event of the failure of the counterparty e.g., brokerdealer) to a transaction, the Plan will not be able to recover the value of its investment or collateral securities that are in the possession of another party.
 The Plan's investment policy provides for the use of a custodian/trustee to invest the Plan's assets as directed by investment managers.
-The Plan's investment securities were held by Union Bank Trust Department, a custodial bank, at June 30, 2018 and 2017, separate from the counterparty, in the name of Santa Clara Valley Transportation Authority (VTA).
-VTA's securities are not part of Union Bank's assets and not attachable by any of its creditors.
+The Plan's investment securities were held by US Bank, N.A., a custodial bank, at June 30, 2019 and Union Bank Trust Department, a custodial bank, at June 30, 2018.
+Assets are separate from the counterparty, in the name of Santa Clara Valley Transportation Authority (VTA).
+VTA's securities are not part of US Bank or Union Bank's assets and not attachable by any of their creditors.